myna/myna-html/README.md

  - View events: `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa-view`
  - Conversion events: `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa-conversion`

-You can the settings for Google Analytics by adding a `googleAnalytics` configuration option to the copy-and-paste script in your page.
+You can tweak the settings for Google Analytics by adding a `googleAnalytics` configuration option to the copy-and-paste script in your page.
 For example:

     Myna.init({ experiments: [{
       uuid: 'aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa',